How is scabies treated?

 Whichever treatment option you go for, it's important to avoid close contact with other people for at least 36 hours after finishing the treatment.
 Otherwise you could still pass the mites on.
 You can also become infected again yourself, for example through used bedding.
 To prevent this happening, you should change your bedding, towels and clothes straight after the treatment.

-People with a weakened may develop a particularly severe type of scabies known as crusted scabies.
+People with a weakened immune system may develop a particularly severe type of scabies known as crusted scabies.
 The treatment is then more intensive so it is often carried out in hospital.

 What does treatment with cream involve?

 Your doctor will usually prescribe you a cream that contains an active ingredient called permethrin.
 To make sure that the cream reaches and kills all scabies mites and their larvae and eggs, it has to be applied carefully all over the body from the chin down, including behind the ears and on the back of the neck.
 Adults usually need at least 30 grams of the permethrin cream to cover all of their skin.
 That is either the whole tube or half of the tube, depending on the product.
-The skin should be kept dry for at least 30 minutes before using the cream, which must be applied to dry skin because it is less effective otherwise.
+Make sure the skin is not damp for at least 30 minutes beforehand.
+The cream must be applied to dry skin.
+Otherwise, it isn't as effective.
 It should be left to soak in for 5 to 10 minutes before you get dressed again.
 It is important to make sure that you don’t wash your skin after applying the scabies cream.
 If you do wash your hands, for instance, then you should re-apply the cream afterwards.

-It is normally not necessary to apply the cream to your face and scalp.
+You typically don't need to put the cream on your face and scalp at the same time.
 But it's often a good idea for children and people aged 60 and over to also apply it to their face and scalp, just leaving their mouth and eyes uncovered.

 It is best to ask somebody to help you put the cream on places that are difficult to reach, like your back.
 They can wear disposable gloves to avoid .

 A single treatment is usually enough.
-But experts now recommend repeating the treatment after seven to ten days.
-This repeat treatment is particularly important if
+But experts now recommend repeating the treatment after seven to ten days just to be sure.
+The repeat treatment is particularly important in the following situations:

-• several people from the same group of contacts are affected, like in a care home, or
+• Several people from the same group of contacts are affected, like in a care home.

-• maybe not enough cream was applied to all areas of skin the first time around.
+• It is possible that not enough cream was put on all areas of the skin the first time.

 How effective is treatment with permethrin cream?